hishawn/bendenfold/README.md

 # bendenfold
-plugin to add custom elements to Enfold's Avia framework
+plugin to add custom elements to Enfold's Avia framework and for use in child themes